-Decision notices
+Decision Notices

-- 7.16 The Authority25 will hear the Ofgem investigation team's recommendation on whether to issue a Decision Notice.
+- 7.27 The Authority25 will hear the Ofgem investigation team's recommendation on whether to issue a Decision Notice.
 The Authority will also have access to any representations made in response to the Warning Notice.
-The Authority will then decide whether or not to issue a Decision Notice. - 7.17 If, after considering any representations that have been made, the Authority decides to exercise its powers to impose a financial penalty, to make a restitution order, or to publish a statement of non-compliance, the Authority must give a written decision notice to the person in relation to whom the powers are being exercised.
-The Authority will give a copy of the decision notice to any third party to whom the warning notice was copied. - 7.18 All decision notices issued by the Authority will set out the reasons for the decision, the extent of any rights of access to Authority material and outline any right to have the matter referred to the Tribunal and associated procedures (see paragraph 7.24-7.29). - 7.19 A decision notice confirming the imposition of a financial penalty will also set out - the amount of the penalty - the manner in which and the date by which the penalty must be paid, - how the penalty will be recovered if it is not paid by that date, including any interest charges that may be payable. - 7.20 A decision notice confirming the making of a restitution order must also set out - the amount that the person is to pay or distribute - identify the persons to whom that amount is to be paid or among whom that amount is to be distributed and
+The Authority will then decide whether or not to issue a Decision Notice. - 7.28 If, after considering any representations that have been made, the Authority decides to exercise its powers to impose a financial penalty, to make a restitution order, or to publish a statement of non-compliance, the Authority must give a written Decision Notice to the person in relation to whom the powers are being exercised.
+The Authority will give a copy of the Decision Notice to any third party to whom the Warning Notice was copied. - 7.29 All Decision Notices issued by the Authority will set out the reasons for the decision, the extent of any rights of access to Authority material and outline any right to have the matter referred to the Tribunal and associated procedures (see paragraphs 7.37-7.42). - 7.30 A Decision Notice confirming the imposition of a financial penalty will also set out - the amount of the penalty - the manner in which and the date by which the penalty must be paid, - how the penalty will be recovered if it is not paid by that date, including any interest charges that may be payable. - 7.31 A Decision Notice confirming the making of a restitution order must also set out - the amount that the person is to pay or distribute - identify the persons to whom that amount is to be paid or among whom that amount is to be distributed and - state how the payment or distribution is to be made and the time period for doing so. - 7.32 A Decision Notice issuing a non-compliance statement must also set out the terms of the statement. - 7.33 The Authority may, before it takes the action set out in a Decision Notice, give the person concerned a further Decision Notice setting out different action in respect of the same matter.
+However, the Authority may do so only with the consent of the person to whom the original Decision Notice was sent.
+The right of appeal against any further Decision Notice will be the same as for the original Decision Notice. - 7.34 The Authority must publish such information as it considers appropriate about the matters contained in a Decision Notice.
+However, the Authority may not publish such information if, in its opinion, publication would be